mattmassicotte/rake-remote-file/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rake-remote-file.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/rake-remote-file/blob/master/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/mattmassicotte/rake-remote-file/blob/master/CODE_OF_CONDUCT.md).

 ## Code of Conduct

-Everyone interacting in the Rake::Remote::File project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rake-remote-file/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the rake-remote-file project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mattmassicotte/rake-remote-file/blob/master/CODE_OF_CONDUCT.md).